 the first character of

-run the given helper with the specified arguments.
-See the
+recovery would run the given helper with the specified

-source code relating to cluster mutexes for clues about writing
+arguments.
+See the source code relating to cluster mutexes for

 If a cluster becomes partitioned (for example, due to a communication failure) and a different recovery master is elected by the nodes in each partition, then only one of these recovery masters will be able to take the recovery lock.
 The recovery master in the "losing" partition will not be able to take the recovery lock and will be excluded from the cluster.
 The nodes in the "losing" partition will elect each node in turn as their recovery master so eventually all the nodes in that partition will be excluded.